gbrieven16/oneShotLearning/README.md

 - Synthetic people can be defined
 - Synthetic additional instances related to a real person can be defined

-All this data augmentation part is supported by the *StyleEncoder.py* script, relying on the encoder, the dnnlib and the ffhq_dataset packages coming directly from the style GAN implementation.
+All this data augmentation part is supported by the *StyleEncoder.py* script, relying on the *encoder*, the *dnnlib* and the *ffhq_dataset* packages coming directly from the style GAN implementation.

 ### Data Processing
 During this phase, first, the image data are processed, being aligned, cropped and turned into a pytorch tensor.
 Then the resulting tensor is normalized.